Eileen Collins: Later life

 Collins retired from the U.S. Air Force in January 2005 with the rank of colonel.
 On 1 May 2006, NASA announced that she was leaving NASA to spend more time with her family and pursue other interests.
 She had flown 6,751 hours in thirty different types of aircraft, and logged over 872 hours in space flights.

 After her retirement from the USAF and NASA, Collins served on the Board of Directors of USAA, a San Antonio banking and insurance company, from 2006 to 2021.
 She remained involved with NASA, as chair of the Space Operations Committee of the NASA Advisory Council from 2007 to 2011.

 Collins also made occasional public appearances as an analyst covering Shuttle launches and landings for CNN.
 She was the commencement speaker at the 148th commencement of Syracuse University in May 2001.
 She addressed the 2016 Republican National Convention in Cleveland, Ohio, on 20 July 2016, leading to speculation that Donald Trump might appoint her NASA administrator.

+In 2025, the documentary Spacewoman was released, documenting Collins' life and career, and was directed by Hannah Berryman based on Collins' published memoir.